PoojaVarmaMurali/semantic-release-thesis/README.md

 - Use scopes for clarity in multi-language repos
 - Avoid vague messages like `fix: stuff` or `update`

+### Folder structure and brief

 Javascript:

 All Semantic Release config and dependencies for JavaScript live inside js-service/.

+Java:

+All Semantic Release config and dependencies for JavaScript live inside java-service/.

+Python:

+All Semantic Release config and dependencies for JavaScript live inside python-service/.

+Core:

+This folder containes all the shared files/scripts and configurations.

+.github/workflows/universal-release.yml --> This is the universal workflow for all the languages and the shared repository.

+### Release Notes Generation

+This project uses automated scripts to generate release notes and commit metadata:

+- `commits.json`: created by `parse_commit.py`
+- `RELEASE_NOTES.md`: created by `generate_release_notes.py`

+These files are **ignored in version control** (`.gitignore`) and are regenerated automatically during CI/CD workflows.

+ **Do not commit these files manually.**

+If you need to see the generated release notes:
+- Look at the GitHub Actions workflow artifacts.
+- Run the scripts locally if needed.